doongs/seiyuusauce/README.md

 The search menu allows for voice actor lookup via a character name or voice actor name.
 A character query is first sent, and if that fails, a va query is sent.
 - Partial names can be used; however, in the case of matching names, first and last name will provide the best results.
-- JP name ordering is not required.
+- Japanese name ordering (Last Name, First Name) is not required.

 ![Screenshot of a basic voice actor search for Kana Hanazawa](basicExample.PNG) Click on the various card elements to open the AniList page for the respective element.